-You can register as a body donor by completing our two consent forms.
-Please read and check the sections on these consent forms.
-After signing both consent forms, return one copy to UBC and deposit the other with a close family member or your physician, who will be in a position to carry out your wishes at the appropriate time.
+You can register as a body donor by completing two copies of our consent form.
+Please read and check the sections on all 3 pages.
+After signing both copies of the consent form, return one copy to UBC and deposit the other with a close family member or your physician, who will be in a position to carry out your wishes at the appropriate time.
 An executor or next of kin may complete and sign an executor consent form after the death of a potential donor, or on behalf of an individual unable to give consent.
 Our donors have the option upon registration to consent to an indefinite donation: this allows the University to retain some of the anatomical material longer than the typical six month to three year period.
 This provides a significant contribution for the education of our students.
 It is also important that donors are aware that consent to donate one’s body may also include consent for tissue sampling, serology testing and medical imaging of anatomical material for educational and research purposes.

 At the Time of Death

 As soon as possible after death has occurred, the executor, next of kin or health care professional must contact the UBC Body Donation Program at 604-822-2578.
 Prolonged delay in notification can result in the decline of the donation.
-If death occurs outside regular business hours (9am – 5pm, Mon – Fri), please contact Alternatives Funeral and Cremation Services at 604 -857-5779.
+Please note that as a condition of acceptance to the program, we must receive the body within 72 hours of death.
+If death occurs outside regular business hours (8am-4pm, Mon-Fri), please leave us a detailed message, then contact Alternatives Funeral and Cremation Services at 604-857-5779.
 If a funeral service is desired it is strongly recommended that it take place in the form of a memorial service without the presence of the body.
-It is suggested that arrangements be made for this type of service prior to death.
-In order to determine if a body is appropriate for donation, our staff must first contact the physician and family of the deceased.
+It is suggested that arrangements be made for this type of service prior to death. **In order to determine if a body is appropriate for donation, our staff must first contact the physician and family of the deceased.
 A medical history for the deceased will only be obtained after death.
-The executor/next of kin and physician will be notified once we determine if the donation can proceed.
-Once accepted, we will make all of the necessary arrangements for transport of the body by our approved funeral home and licensed transport provider to UBC.
+The executor/next of kin and physician will be notified once we determine if the donation can proceed.** Once accepted, we will make all of the necessary arrangements for transport of the body by our approved funeral home and licensed transport provider to UBC.
 If declined, it will be the responsibility of the executor or next of kin to make alternate arrangements for the deceased.

 Accepted donations will remain under the care of the University for a period of six months to three years.
 In addition, if an individual has specified on their consent form that their remains be donated indefinitely, then a portion may be retained for use in teaching, training and research.
-After use, the University will arrange for cremation of the remains and the executor/next of kin will be contacted to collect the ashes.
+After use, the University will arrange for cremation of the remains by Alternative Funeral and Cremation Services, and the executor/next-of-kin will be contacted to collect the ashes.
 All cremated remains must be claimed at this time.
 The University will bear the cost of cremation and simple urns.
 The executor/next of kin is responsible for providing any special urns, burial plots, monuments or memorial services for the donor.